zimmski/tavor/README.md

 - #### exec

   Executes a given command for every data generation.
-The validation of the data can be done via the executable or by using additional <code>--exec-*</code> fuzz command options.
+The validation of the data can be done via the executable and by using additional <code>--exec-*</code> fuzz command options.

   For example the following command will execute a binary called <code>validate</code> with the default exec settings which feed the generation via STDIN to the started process and apply no validation at all.